jdegand/spring-auth-jt/README.md

 - Validation.
 Email or name have to be unique.
 - JWT Secret has to be hidden.
 - Poor Lombok usage.
 I think @Entity and @Data are problematic together.  `@Data` can generate poor `toString`, `equals` and `hashCode` methods.
 See [Stack Overflow](https://stackoverflow.com/questions/40516058/lombok-data-and-builder-on-same-entity) for more.
-- UserDetails can implemented with adapter pattern.
+- UserDetails can be implemented with adapter pattern.

 ## Useful Resources